MicrosoftDocs/azure-devops-docs/docs/pipelines/release/azure-rm-endpoint.md

 When you set an Azure subscription dynamically for the release pipeline and the subscription is an output variable from a preceding task, you might encounter this issue.

-To resolve the issue, ensure that the values are defined within the pipeline variables section, which can be used in the subscription name or the service connection.
+To resolve the issue, ensure that the values are defined within the pipeline variables section, which can be used in the subscription name or in the service connection.

-## What authentication mechanisms are supported?
-How do Managed Identities work?
+<a name="authentication-mechanisms"></a>

-Azure Resource Manager service connection can connect to a Microsoft Azure subscription using Service Principal Authentication (SPA) or Managed Identity Authentication.
+### What authentication mechanisms are supported?
+How do managed identities work?

-Managed identities for Azure resources provides Azure services with an automatically managed identity in Azure Active Directory.
-You can use this identity to authenticate to any service that supports Azure AD authentication, without persisting credentials in code or in the service connection.
+An Azure Resource Manager service connection can connect to an Azure subscription by using a Service Principal Authentication (SPA) or managed identity authentication.
+Managed identities for Azure resources provide Azure services with an automatically managed identity in Azure Active Directory (Azure AD).
+You can use this identity to authenticate to any service that supports Azure AD authentication without persisting credentials in code or in the service connection.

-See [Assigning roles](/azure/active-directory/managed-identities-azure-resources/qs-configure-portal-windows-vm) to learn about managed identities for virtual machines.
+To learn about managed identities for virtual machines, see [Assigning roles](/azure/active-directory/managed-identities-azure-resources/qs-configure-portal-windows-vm).

 > [!NOTE]
-> Managed identities are not supported in Microsoft Hosted Agents.
-You will have to [set-up a self hosted agent](../agents/agents.md#install) on an Azure VM and configure managed identity for the virtual machine.
+> Managed identities aren't supported in Microsoft-hosted agents.
+In this scenario, you must [set up a self-hosted agent](../agents/agents.md#install) on an Azure VM and configure a managed identity for the VM.

 [!INCLUDE [rm-help-support-shared](../includes/rm-help-support-shared.md)]